 The cost of compliances of the above-mentioned companies is also much costlier than normal companies due to huge additional fees applicable under section 403 of the Companies Act, 2013.
 As a result, there is a need to come up with a detailed scheme by providing an extra chance of making their default good therefore the various stakeholders have requested to the government for grant of an opportunity to file all the requisite belated documents or returns.

 The CFSS, 2020 has been introduced to facilitate the companies registered in India to have a fresh start.
 The ministry has taken various steps to help out the companies which are under default and especially to the small and inactive companies.
 The government, considering the representation and the request of the stakeholders, has come up with this novel scheme.

-A company that has made a default in filing the documents, statement, return etc.
+company that has made a default in filing the documents, statement, return etc.